This article was contributed by my friend, Chuck, who spent three years in China.

 Mao Zedong, Chinese nationalism, and China’s real era of humiliation

-The survivors were then organized onto communal farms.
+The survivors were organized onto communal farms.
 The conditions in these communes make Japanese bayonets look cordial.
 According to one author:

 …farmers who were herded into giant people’s communes had very few incentives to work.
 The land belonged to the state.
 The grain they produced was procured at a price that was often below the cost of production.
 Their livestock, tools, and utensils were no longer theirs.
 Often even their homes were confiscated.
 But the local cadres faced ever greater pressure to fulfill and over-fulfill the plan, having to drive the workforce in one merciless campaign after another.
 In some places both villagers and cadres became so brutalized that the scope and degree of coercion had to be constantly expanded, resulting in an orgy of violence.
 People were tied up, beaten, stripped, drowned in ponds, covered in excrement, branded with sizzling tools, mutilated, and buried alive.
 The most common tool in this arsenal of horror was food, which was used as a weapon: entire groups of people considered to be too old, too weak, or too sick to work were deliberately banned from the canteen and starved to death.

 Exacerbating the problem was Mao’s target of surpassing Great Britain’s steel output in 15 years.
-The “Great Leader” deduced that steel is best produced in small, mom-and-pop-style venues, akin to baking cupcakes.
+The “Great Leader” deduced that steel is best produced in small, mom-and-pop-style venues, like baking cupcakes.
 He devised numerous backyard furnaces to do the trick.
 But to meet Mao’s fanciful production targets, scrap metal was needed.
 Not only were people not growing food during a famine, they were melting down their hoes and plows!
 What would a ragged peasant populous do with an abundance of homemade steel anyway?
 As many as 40 million died during these four years, giving China the honor of producing the greatest economic blunder of all time.

 This led to the naturally misnamed “Cultural Revolution” in 1965.
-Anyone with a smattering of intelligence (i.e. showed any indication of not being a dogmatic follower of the chairman) was purged.
-The whole country was placed in a state of terror.
-Religious prosecution increased and historical artifacts were defaced.
+Anyone who showed any indication of not being a dogmatic follower of the chairman was purged.
+The country went into a state of terror.
+Religious persecution increased and historical artifacts were defaced.
 Millions of “privileged” urban youth were sent for re-education in the countryside rather than attending university.
 The result was a lost generation of intellectuals.
-And, as with most of Mao’s ideas, millions died, this time due to factional infighting.
+As with most of Mao’s ideas, millions died.
 This gave rise to China’s chief export at the time: corpses.
-Bound, shot, decapitated bodies were found floating down the Pearl River into Hong Kong.
-Hong Kong then, of course, was on its way to becoming the backwards, economic wasteland it is today due to a lack of proper leadership</sarcasm>.
+Bound, shot, decapitated bodies were found floating down the Pearl River into Hong Kong, which at that time, was on its way to becoming the backwards, economic wasteland it is today due to a lack of proper leadership</sarcasm>.